KinveyApps/GeoTag-Android/README.md

 1. Clone this repo
 2. Get a (free) Android google maps v2 API key by following the instructions listed here:
 `https://developers.google.com/maps/documentation/android/start#creating_an_api_project`
-3. Download the latest Kinvey library (zip) and extract the downloaded zip file, from: http://devcenter.kinvey.com/android/downloads

 ###Android Studio
 1. In Android Studio, go to **File &rarr; New &rarr; Import Project**
 2. **Browse** to the extracted zip from step 1, and click **OK**
 3. Click **Next** and **Finish**.
-4. Copy all jars in the **libs/** folder of the Kinvey Android library zip to the **lib/** folder at the root of the project
-5. Click the **play** button to start a build, if you still see compilation errors ensure the versions are correctly defined in the dependencies list
+4. Click the **play** button to start a build, if you still see compilation errors ensure the versions are correctly defined in the dependencies list

 ###Finally, for all IDEs
-7. Specify your app key and secret in `assets/kinvey.properties` constant variables `app.key` and `app.secret`
+5. Specify your app key and secret in `assets/kinvey.properties` constant variables `app.key` and `app.secret`